 As Councilman, Mayor Moe represented the City Council on the Laurel Planning Commission, Laurel Cable TV Arbitration Board and was the Chair of the Public Safety Committee.
-He is currently serving his 12th year on the Maryland Municipal League’s Board of Directors.
+He served 12 years on the Maryland Municipal League’s Board of Directors.
 He has twice been appointed to the Maryland Municipal League's Legislative Committee and twice to the Convention Planning Committee, serving as the Chair of the Committee in 1999.
 He also has served on various State, County and local committees and task forces.
 Mr. Moe is a former member of the Northern Chapter of the American Heart Association.
 He is a member of the First United Methodist Church of Laurel.

 During his tenure on the Laurel City Council, Mayor Moe successfully sponsored legislation to establish a juvenile curfew while protecting the rights of citizens.
 He continues to support Public Safety groups and their goals.
 Mayor Moe has updated and sponsored legislation to the City's Ethics laws, Historical District Guidelines, Adequate Public Facilities laws, and the City's elections laws.
 Mayor Moe has assigned City Department Heads to represent the City on matters of regional importance within their specific specialty, background, and training.
 In addition, he has worked tirelessly to insist upon the right balance of growth and quality development that will increase and protect the City's revenues while minimizing the tax burden, and preserving the quality of life that the citizens of Laurel enjoy.